Response to Climate Change

 Governance Structure

-In order to further advance its initiatives toward the realization of a sustainable society, NITTO KOGYO Group has established a Sustainability Committee, with the President as chair.
-Regarding climate change initiatives, this Committee, in collaboration with the existing Internal Governance and Environmental Conservation Committees among others, will monitor risks and opportunities as well as planning and executing strategies for environmental issues.
+In order to further advance its initiatives toward the realization of a sustainable society, NITTO KOGYO Group, guided by the Sustainability Committee established with the President as chair and in collaboration with the existing Internal Governance and Environmental Conservation Committees among others, will monitor risks and opportunities as well as plan and execute strategies for environmental issues.

 Regarding the status of climate change initiatives and future strategies, the Board of Directors will receive reports from this Committee, oversee its progress, and give directions on its measures.